Towards the Child Friendly City will feature a wide range of expert speakers, presenters and panelists on different aspects of the conference themes.

 The New York Times described Tim’s book No Fear: Growing up in a risk-averse society as “a handbook for the movement for freer, riskier play.”
 It led to him advising politicians across the political spectrum, including a Conservative Party review of childhood.
 Tim is a Built Environment Enabler for the Design Council.
 In 2017 he was awarded a traveling fellowship from the Winston Churchill Memorial Trust to study child-friendly urban planning in Canada and Europe.
 Tim’s consultancy clients include the Forestry Commission, the Mayor of London, the Bernard van Leer Foundation, the Lawson Foundation, Unilever, Historic Royal Palaces and National Trust.
 He has spoken to audiences in over 20 countries across five continents, at venues including Harvard, Oxford and Cambridge Universities.

 Tim holds degrees in philosophy and psychology from Oxford University and London University, and an honorary doctorate from Edge Hill University.
 He is a former director of the Children’s Play Council (now Play England).
 In 2002 he was seconded to Whitehall to lead the UK government’s first comprehensive review into children’s play.
-He writes for the mainstream media, trade, and academic publications, and appears regularly on radio and television.
-His website is www.rethinkingchildhood.com.
+He writes for the mainstream media, trade, and academic publications, and appears regularly on radio and television. www.rethinkingchildhood.com.

 Dr. Wendy Russell